Paul Laffoley

 Paul Laffoley (August 14, 1935 – November 16, 2015) was an American visionary artist and architect based in Boston, Massachusetts.

 Early life

 Laffoley was born in Cambridge, Massachusetts, to an Irish Catholic family on August 14, 1935.

 Laffoley wrote that his first spoken word was "Constantinople" at the age of six months, and that he did not speak again until he was four years old.
 As a child, he was diagnosed with Asperger's syndrome.
 He attended the Mary Lee Burbank School in Belmont, which utilized Waldorf education.
 As a draftsman, he was ridiculed by his abstract expressionist teachers.
 After studies at the Mary Lee Burbank, Laffoley completed undergraduate studies at Brown University and graduated in 1961 with honors in classics, philosophy, and art history.
 According to his "Phenomenology of Revelation," while at Brown in 1961, Laffoley was given eight electroshock treatments after "about a year of weekly sessions with a psychiatrist, who had treated [him] for a mild state of catatonia."

-From an early age, Laffoley demonstrated an interest in UFOs, having seen the movie The Day the Earth Stood Still 873 times.
-He explained that his interest in the film derived partly from a fascination with the architecture of the spaceship.
-As a child, he wanted to become an architect so that he could design flying saucers, although he did not become a registered architect until age 50.